 Harold C. Bold Award

 The Bold Award was established in 1973 to honor Harold C. Bold, former president of the Phycological Society and has been awarded at PSA annual meetings since 1974.
 The Award is given for the outstanding graduate student paper(s) presented at the Annual Meeting as determined by the Bold Award Committee.
 The original funding for this award came from the sale of Contributions in Phycology (1971), edited by Malcolm Brown and Bruce Parker.
-The winner will be awarded a certificate and monetary prize.
+The winner will be awarded a certificate and monetary prize of $1000.

 Bold Award Eligibility: Graduate students who are PSA members, regardless of nationality, are eligible to compete for the Bold Award, as well as former students within twelve months of completion of their degree.
 The work presented must be that of the student, must be presented orally by the student in English, and should be a complete or nearly complete project.
 Only one presentation may be made per year and students may enter no more than twice, and not in successive years.
 Previous Bold Award recipients and those who have failed to give a scheduled Bold Award paper without valid reason are ineligible.

 Thomas Sauvage.
-A metabarcoding framework for a facilitated survey of endolithic phototrophs with TufA.
+A metabarcoding framework for a facilitated survey of endolithic phototrophs with tufA.

 Grant Jones.
 Phylogeny and function: the role of the eukaryotic initiation factor 4E in control of gene expression in dinoflagellates.